pakkinlau/pakkinlau/README.md

 ### 👋 Hi there
-Programming naturally attracts me because ``aggregate your learning and don't repeat your learning.`` is one of the principle I have learnt in life.
+Programming naturally attracts me because ``aggregate your learning and don't repeat your learning`` is one of the principle I have learnt in life.

 ---
 ### ✨Featured Projects